-- Homework and midterm exams: Please contact the grader by email with a clear description of the issue and an explanation of why you believe the assignment or exam should be graded differently.
-In such cases, the entire assignment or exam will be regraded, not just the specific question identified, and the final score may increase, decrease, or remain unchanged. - Final report and presentation: Due to time constraints, regrade requests for the final project cannot be accommodated.
-However, I will ensure that overall course grades are robust to small changes in the final project score.
+- Homework and midterm exams

+Please contact the grader by email ([Sunny Liu, xliu138@illinois.edu](mailto:xliu138@illinois.edu)) with a clear description of the perceived error and a concise explanation of why you believe the work should be graded differently.
+When a regrade request is submitted, the entire assignment or exam will be regraded, not just the specific question identified.
+As a result, the final score may increase, decrease, or remain unchanged.

+- Final exam

+Due to timing constraints associated with final grade submission, regrade requests for the final project cannot be accommodated.
+However, the instructor will review final course grades to ensure that they are not sensitive to small, mechanical changes in the final exam score.

-Deadlines, Exam and Presentation Policy: Assignment deadlines, exam date, and presentation dates are fixed and not flexible.
-Exceptions will be considered only for documented, serious reasons, including:
+Deadlines, Exams, and Presentations Policy: Assignment deadlines, exam dates, and presentation dates are fixed and are not flexible.
+Exceptions will be considered only in cases of documented, serious circumstances, including:

-- documented medical emergencies, supported by a formal letter from a healthcare provider; or - the death or serious illness of an immediate family member, with appropriate documentation.
+1. documented medical emergencies, supported by a formal letter from a healthcare provider; or 2. the death or serious illness of an immediate family member, supported by appropriate documentation.

-Students who anticipate a conflict must notify the instructor as soon as possible, and no later than noon on the day before the relevant deadline, exam, or presentation, to discuss possible arrangements.
-Any request for accommodation must be supported by verified documentation.
+Students who anticipate a potential conflict must notify the instructor as soon as possible, and no later than 12:00 pm (noon) on the day before the relevant deadline or exam, in order to discuss possible arrangements.
+Any request for an exception must be supported by verifiable documentation.
 If no qualifying emergency can be verified, standard grading and deadline policies will apply.
 For additional details, please refer to the University of Illinois Student Code: [Article 1 - Student Rights and Responsibilities](#).